UT-Austin-RPL/TRILL/README.md

 ### Architecture

-We use OpenVR (implemented in SteamVR) and ALVR (Air Light VR) for the communication between the laptop and the headset.
+We use OpenVR (implemented in SteamVR) and ALVR (Air Light VR) for the communication between the GPU machine and the headset.
 OpenVR is a low-level API designed to support a wide range of VR devices.
-ALVR is an open-source project that allows streaming Steam VR games from the laptop to the headset via Wi-Fi.
+ALVR is an open-source project that allows streaming Steam VR games from the GPU machine to the headset via Wi-Fi.
 It implements technologies such as Asynchronous Timewarp and Fixed Foveated Rendering for a smoother experience.
 ZMQ is an asynchronous messaging library that simplies message-passing between different programs or devices.

 For the simulation, we use Mujoco with Python binding for the physical simulation and Robosuite for the objects in the scene.
 We first render the scene using a virtual stereoscopic camera that is adjusted to match the interpupillary distance of the VR headset.
 Then, the rendered pixels are copied from the GPU to CPU and sent to the VR interface using ZMQ and ethernet.
 The interface code listens to the images and writes them into a GPU texture used by OpenVR.
-Finally, SteamVR and ALVR transmit the images through a router and displays them in the VR headset.
+Finally, SteamVR and ALVR transmit the images through a network router and displays them in the VR headset.
 At the same time, the interface polls the VR headset for the poses of the headset and controllers through OpenVR.
 It transforms the controller poses to the local frame of the headset, and they are then mapped to the poses of the robot hands in the robot’s local frame.
 The transformed hand poses are then published continuously using a ZMQ pub socket.
 When the simulation needs a VR command, it pulls the most recent command from the queue and sends it to the whole-body controller.

 ## Ubuntu Installation Instructions (with GPU)